-When Judge Kay Woodbury (Jaclyn Smith - Kaleidoscope) finds herself forced to place troubled foster child Sally (Lyndsy Fonseca - Hot Tub Time Machine) in a Juvenile Correctional Facility because there is no one else to take her she finds herself doing the unthinkable and taking her in herself.
-Despite being a solitary woman Kay bonds with Sally and is determined to help her, not only by discovering out why she is so troubled but why she ended up in Foster care in the first place.
+When Judge Kay Woodbury (Jaclyn Smith - Before He Wakes) finds herself forced to place Sally (Lyndsy Fonseca), a troubled foster child, in a Juvenile Correctional Facility as there is no one else to take her she finds herself doing the unthinkable and taking her in herself.
+Despite being a solitary woman Kay bonds with Sally and is determined to help her, not only by discovering out why she is so troubled but why she ended up in foster care in the first place.
 But it is not just Sally who is getting the help because being around Sally brings out a different side to the workaholic Kay.

-What this all boils down to is that "Ordinary Miracles" is every ounce a TV movie with a feel good storyline which whilst entertaining is also quite forgettable.
-The storyline whilst obvious is charming and the performances add to that charm although that doesn't disguise the fact that it's not real and also quite forced.
+What this all boils down to is that "Ordinary Miracles" is every ounce a TV movie with a feel good storyline which whilst entertaining and charming is also quite forgettable.